 City Hosts Fall Electronics Recycling Event, Nov.
 14

-Items that will be accepted are cell phones, laptops, disk, and floppy drives, test equipment, modems, circuit boards, typewriters, cables, computer accessories, video machines, stereos, video cassette recorders (VCRs), CB radios, scanners, speakers, camcorders, and cameras.
-Televisions will also be accepted; however, there is a $20 charge per television and a $10 charge per CRT monitor to cover the costs of dissembling for the recyclable parts.
+Citizens may drop off a number of electronic items at the event, such as cell phones, computers and their accessories, test equipment, typewriters, cables, video and audio equipment, scanners, cameras and more.
+Televisions will also be accepted at the event; however, there is a $20 charge per television and a $5 charge per CRT PC monitor to cover the costs of dissembling those items for the recyclable parts.

-A number of volunteers will be available at the event to help unload recyclable items from residents' vehicles.
-This "drive-through" feature makes disposing of these items very convenient to participants—providing no reason for residents to get out their vehicles.
+A number of volunteers will be available at the event to help unload recyclable items from citizens' vehicles.
+This "drive-through" feature makes disposing of these items very convenient to participants—providing no reason for citizens to get out their vehicles.

 "The city is proud to host these events each year," said Richard Hardy, City of Valdosta Public Works Director.
 "Citizens are encouraged to discard used or unwanted electronic equipment in this convenient and environmentally responsible manner and therefore play a major role in the preservation of our community."

-Items that will not be accepted at the Nov.
-14 event include items such as vacuum cleaners, refrigerators, washers, dryers, gas-powered equipment, non-electronic equipment, and other non-recyclable items.
-For a complete list of e-recyclables or for more information, call the Public Works Department at 229-671-3640.
+A number of items will not be accepted at the Nov.
+14 event—such as vacuum cleaners, refrigerators, washers, dryers, gas-powered equipment, non-electronic equipment and other non-recyclable items.
+For a complete list or for more information, citizens may call the Public Works Department at (229) 671-3640.?